-For XMTM (if equipped), press the DISP button while in XMTM mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.
+For XM[TM] (if equipped), press the information button while in XM[TM] mode to retrieve four different categories of information related to the current song or channel: Artist, Song Title, Category or PTY, Channel Number/Channel Name.

-To change the default on the display, press the DISP button until you see the display you want, then hold this button for two seconds.
+To change the default on the display, press the information button until you see the display you want, then hold the button for two seconds.
 The radio will produce one beep and the selected display will now be the default.

-SCV (Speed Compensated Volume): With SCV, the audio system adjusts automatically to make up for road and wind noise as you drive.
+AUTO (Automatic Volume): With automatic volume, the audio system will adjust automatically to make up for road and wind noise as you drive, by increasing the volume as vehicle speed increases.

 Set the volume at the desired level.
-Press this button to select SPEED VOL MIN, SPEED VOL MED, or SPEED VOL MAX.
-Each higher setting will allow for more volume compensation at faster vehicle speeds.
+Press this button to select AUTO VOLUME MIN, AUTO VOLUME MED, or AUTO VOLUME MAX.
+Each higher setting will provide more volume compensation at faster vehicle speeds.
+To turn automatic volume off, press this button until AUTO VOLUME OFF appears on the display.